 All work submitted and/or presented by students must be original and properly credit all outside inspiration.
-Original, cited work includes but is not limited to, individual and group assignments in written, oral, and electronic forms and any artistic creations.
-Examples of academic dishonesty include, but are not limited to the following:
+Original, cited work includes, but is not limited to, individual and group assignments in written, oral, and electronic forms and any artistic creations.
+Examples of academic dishonesty include, but are not limited to, the following:

-- Purchasing and/or deliberately taking someone else's work (written, artistic, or otherwise) and submitting it as one's own. - Incorrectly citing resources or creating fictitious resources. - Using a direct quote without including quotation marks and appropriate citation. - Submitting direct quotes as paraphrased text. - Paraphrasing text without using appropriate citations. - Self-plagiarism: Submitting work completed for one course/program assignment and resubmitting it for another AOEU course/program assignment as original work for the new assignment.
-This includes work completed for a course from which a student has previously withdrawn, unless the instructor grants prior approval. - Style plagiarism: Using another source's structure or style of reasoning as you progress through your writing.
+- Purchasing and/or deliberately taking someone else's work (written, artistic, or otherwise) and submitting it as one's own. - Incorrectly citing resources or creating fictitious resources. - Using a direct quote without including quotation marks and appropriate citation. - Engaging generative artificial intelligence (Al) tools without explicit instructor approval. - Submitting direct quotes as paraphrased text. - Paraphrasing text without using appropriate citations. - Self-plagiarism: Submitting work completed for one course/program assignment and resubmitting it for another AOEU course/program assignment as original work for the new assignment.
+This includes work completed for a course from which a student has previously withdrawn, unless the instructor grants prior approval. - Style plagiarism: Using another source's structure or style of reasoning as one's own.
 The words may be different, but the order of ideas or explanation of concepts is similar to the original source.
 (Also called organizational plagiarism.) - Mosaic plagiarism: Rearranging complex sentence clauses, synonyms, or other rearrangements to create a distinction from the original source.
 This also includes piecing together multiple citations with a lack of original thought.
 (Also called patchwork plagiarism.)